-12.2.5 Definitions and Restrictions:
+12.2.6 Definitions and Restrictions:

-- 12.2.5.1 Juniors are drivers age 15 or under on the final day of the race.
-Proof of age will be required. - 12.2.5.2 Minimum Masters driver's age is 45 for fuel on road classes.
+- 12.2.6.1 Juniors are drivers age 15 or under on the final day of the race.
+Proof of age will be required. - 12.2.6.2 Minimum Masters driver's age is 45 for fuel on road classes.
 All others must be age 40 or above as of the first day of qualifying.
-Proof of age is required. - 12.2.5.3 Juniors and Masters may enter other classes, but not in the same type vehicle. - 12.2.5.4 Provisional and Demonstration classes are defined in rule 5.3.1.8. - 12.2.6 Entries may not be transferred from one driver to another without the express permission of the Race Director. - 12.2.7 Rule Deleted - 12.2.8 Any driver who finishes in the top 20% (rounded up) of any Modified National will be barred from entering any Stock National class for the next year. - 12.2.9 Any Stock National Champion may not compete in any ROAR stock National class for the next 5 years.
-Vehicle discipline specific.
-For example, off road stock national champ may participate in on road stock nationals the next year.
+Proof of age is required. - 12.2.6.3 Juniors and Masters may enter other classes, but not in the same type vehicle. - 12.2.6.4 Provisional and Demonstration classes are defined in rule 5.3.1.8. - 12.2.7 Entries may not be transferred from one driver to another without the express permission of the Race Director. - 12.2.8 Any driver who finishes in the top 20% (rounded up) of any Modified National will be barred from entering any Stock National class for the next year. - Any Stock National Champion may not compete in any ROAR stock National class for a period of 5 years.
+Vehicle genre discipline specific.
+For example, off road stock buggy national champ may not run off road stock truck but he/she may participate in on road stock nationals the next year.